viamrobotics/docs/docs/how-tos/manage-fleet.md

 {{% tablestep link="/installation/" %}}
 **2. Use API keys**

-You and anyone with owner access, can also create API keys for programmatic access to machines, locations, or organizations.
+You (and anyone with owner access) can create API keys for programmatic access to machines, locations, or organizations.

 Click on the organization dropdown in the top navigation bar and click on **Settings** to create and manage API keys.